Quasi-Monte Carlo-Based Conditional Malliavin Method for Continuous-Time Asian Option Greeks: Introduction

 \section{Introduction}

-In mathematical finance, the growing emphasis on risk management issues has hastened efficient techniques for the computations of price sensitivities with respect to model parameters, namely, the Greeks, which can be expressed as where ${\mathbb E}_{\mathbb Q}\left[e^{-rT}H\right]$ is the price of some option with the payoff $H$, and $\alpha$ is some model parameter.
-The Greeks play an important role in hedging financial derivatives.
+In mathematical finance, there is a growing emphasis on efficient techniques for the computations of price sensitivities, i.e., the Greeks, rather than the price itself.
+The Greeks are the derivatives of the option price with respect to model parameters, which can be expressed as where ${\mathbb E}_{\mathbb Q}\left[e^{-rT}H\right]$ is the price of some option with the payoff $H$, and $\alpha$ is some model parameter.
+The Greeks play an important role in hedging financial derivatives and measuring and managing risk (see \cite{Hull22}).
+As pointed out by \citet{Glasserman04}, whereas the prices themselves can often be observed in the market, their sensitivities (Greeks) cannot.
+They could be only obtained by mathematical calculation or statistical methods.
+Thus, accurate and fast computation of sensitivities is arguably even more important from both theoretical and practical point of view.

 There are numerous ways to calculate the Greeks of discrete path-dependent options, like the finite difference (FD) method \cite{Glasserman04}, the pathwise (PW) method \cite{Ho83, Broadie96} and the likelihood ratio (LR) method \cite{Glynn87, Broadie96}.
 However, when handling the Greeks of continuous path-dependent options, some of these methods have limitations in many cases due to the complexity of the continuous-time performance of the risky asset $S_t$.
-For example, the LR method could not be used directly to calculate the Greeks of continuous-time simple Asian options with payoff $H=f(\bar S_T)$, where $\bar S_T=\frac{1}{T}\int_0^TS_t\mathrm{d}t$ is the continuous-time average of $S_t$ and $f$ is the payoff function, due to the unknown of the density of $\bar S_T$ (hereafter we omit the `continuous-time').
+For example, the LR method could not be used directly to calculate the Greeks of continuous-time simple Asian options with payoff $H=f(\bar S_T)$, where $\bar S_T=\frac{1}{T}\int_0^TS_t\mathrm{d}t$ is the continuous-time average of $S_t$ and $f$ is the payoff function, due to the unknown density of $\bar S_T$ (hereafter we omit the `continuous-time').
 Moreover, the FD method produces biased estimates with large variance, and the PW method is invalid when the payoff function $f$ is discontinuous (see \cite{Glasserman04}).

 \citet{Fournie99} developed a new method to calculate the Greeks of options based on Malliavin calculus, and \citet{Benhamou00} generalized the method for the Asian options.
 The main idea is to use the integration by parts formula in Malliavin calculus to eliminate the need of taking the derivative of the payoff function.
 By this mean, the Greeks of options have the following expression